perfsonar/docs/config_regular_testing.rst

 default_parameters Directive
 ------------------------------
 :Description: A set of parameters to assign to any test of the specified :ref:`type <config_regular_testing-test-test_type>` where the provided parameters are not otherwise set.
-For valid parameters see the relevant type-specific section on test parameters.
+For valid parameters see the relevant type-specific test parameters section.
 :Syntax: ``<default_parameters>...</default_parameters>``
 :Contexts: top level
 :Occurrences:  Zero or More